OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 :::

 TeamCity 7 and up can act as a NuGet repository.
-You can enable this by going to theÂ *Administration*->*NuGet Settings*Â page, and enabling the inbuilt NuGet server.
-Any build artifacts ending withÂ `.nupkg`Â will automatically be served as NuGet packages, which Octopus can consume.
+You can enable this by going to the *Administration*->*NuGet Settings* page, and enabling the inbuilt NuGet server.
+Any build artifacts ending with `.nupkg` will automatically be served as NuGet packages, which Octopus can consume.

-To connect Octopus to your TeamCity server, add the TeamCity authenticated feed URL to your NuGet settings in Octopus on the **External Feeds**tabÂ under theÂ **Library**page.
+To connect Octopus to your TeamCity server, add the TeamCity authenticated feed URL to your NuGet settings in Octopus on the **External Feeds**tab under the **Library**page.

 ![](/docs/images/3048176/3278184.png)